jayskano/azure-network-protocols/README.md

 <br />

 <h2>Conclusion</h2>
-The purpose of this project was for me to see how different protocols and ports are utilizied in a network.
+The purpose of this project was for me to capture and analyze network traffic for different ports and protocols.
 Using Wireshark and the command line definitly gave me a better understanding of how traffic flows in a network.